 But Don’t All Juveniles Deserve A “Second Chance?”

 Advocates of ending JLWOP speak a lot about “second chances” for juvenile criminals.
 In one op-ed published in the York Daily Record in 2015 a juvenile lifer wrote “Now at the age of 55, with 40 years served, I find myself perplexed and abandoned.
 Given the state of things in this commonwealth, I am increasingly alarmed by how far our legislative, judicial and correctional systems have moved away from second chance and the belief that, with time and opportunity, inmates can demonstrate a change in behavior and develop a strong desire to do right.”
 The Campaign for the Fair Sentencing of Youth writes at the top one of their website pages “ALL CHILDREN DESERVE A SECOND CHANCE.”
 They also write: “Hundreds told as children they were worth nothing more than dying in prison have been freed and thousands have received new sentences short of life without parole, giving them hope of a second chance.”
 It sounds nice.
 Especially when the term “children” is used to describe the offenders.
 Sure, children who make mistakes should get a second chance.
 But when one dives deeper into what these “children” did it becomes apparent that there are, in fact, some juvenile offenders who don’t deserve additional chances.
-That 2015 op-ed I just quoted was written by Warner Batty, one of the men who gang raped and burned alive Betty Bradford in 1975.
+That 2015 op-ed I just quoted was written by Warner Batty, one of the men who gang-raped and burned alive Betty Bradford in 1975.
 That’s right.
 A man who inflicted unimaginable physical and emotional pain on a young woman by raping her and burning her alive is complaining about the system not giving him a second chance.
 He further writes: “Are our lives to be abandoned and forgotten because of a bad decision made as a child?… Are we to languish the rest of our days, to die as prisoners having never been given another chance?
 It would seem that life without parole equals a denial of any hope.”
 That’s right, because if anyone on this earth deserves hope and a second chance it’s the man who raped and burned a woman to death.
-Through the op-ed he complains more about his lack of hope.
+Through the op-ed, he complains more about his lack of hope.
 He also describes himself as a “child” when he committed the offense, trying to diminish his responsibility and manipulate us into supporting him.
 I will give Batty credit for having a reconciliation meeting with two of Betty’s family members.
 Restorative justice, if done right, is a very good thing and something that our system should utilize more often.
-But that doesn’t mean Batty should be to trying to manipulate the public and diminish his part in the crime in order to get out of prison.
+But that doesn’t mean Batty should be trying to manipulate the public and diminish his part in the crime in order to get out of prison.

 Advocates of ending JLWOP often try to justify the release of criminals sentenced for crimes committed as juveniles by pointing out how the offenders have changed for the better.
 While we should support a convict’s effort to turn their life around in prison, we must never forget the impact their crimes had on the victims.
 The offender may have changed for the better, but the dead victim hasn’t.
 The murder victim did change since the crime–they went from being alive to being dead–a pretty big change, but not a very positive one.
 And, since death, they have changed by decomposing in their graves.
 I am not trying to shock or disgust anyone.
 I am pointing out that, even if an offender claims to have changed, their release may still not be justified.
 Additionally, we must be careful in regards to claims made by convicts about personal change.
 They may have, in fact, made positive changes.
 Or they may be manipulating us as explained in the first section.
+The words of a convicted mass murderer, serial killer, rapist, etc., who is claiming to have changed, perhaps should not be trusted.

 Furthermore, many of these juvenile offenders have already had second chances.
 For example, the juvenile who raped and murdered 10-year-old Vicki Larson had a long history of raping and terrorizing others.
 He was given many chances and was given a summer release prior to murdering Vicki.
 Anthony Givens, who raped and murdered Liza Olsen, also had an extensive criminal history.
 A few weeks before killing Liza he broke into another woman’s home and sexually assaulted her.
 Givens, who was armed with a knife, told the woman “shut up or I’ll kill you.”
 He then struck her in the head with a bottle.
 He confessed to the crime, but charges were dismissed after he was convicted of Liza’s murder.
 He also had juvenile adjudications for unlawfully driving an automobile and 2nd degree home invasion.
 He was given three years of probation for the unlawful automobile use.
 The probation term included 90 days tether.
 He was on tether when he raped and murdered Liza.
 Brian Granger, the man who raped and murdered Sandra Nestle, had a juvenile adjudication for a criminal sexual assault on a seven-year-old in 1981.
 He was sent to the Boysville Detention Center and then the Parmenter House.
 He had been released for less than a week before murdering Sandra.
 Granger’s story is similar to that of Robert Houston, the man who raped and murdered Raechale Elton in 2006.
 Houston had been sent to the Youth Health Associates group home after he committed two knife-point sexual assaults.
 He continued his violence during his stay at the home–he was caught planning and attempting more attacks.
 Finally, Houston escalated his conduct to aggravated murder.